Plain of Six Glaciers Trail

 Teahouse

 Built in 1927 by the Canadian Pacific Railway and Swiss Guides; family-owned since 1959.
-Cash only (CAD or USD); plan $30 to $50 per person.
+Service details, payment options, prices, and operating dates can change, so confirm directly before planning around food or drinks.
 Satellite connections are unreliable at altitude.
-Opens June 1; closes after Canadian Thanksgiving.
-Homemade chocolate cake, vegetable chili, and tea biscuits with jam.
+Homemade chocolate cake, vegetable chili, and tea biscuits with jam are part of its reputation.
 See the Plain of Six Glaciers Tea House article for full details.

 2026 logistics